avojak/tinypistats/README.md

 $ pip install -r requirements.txt
 ```

-On some Pis you may need to also `apt install` libopenjp2-7.
+On some Pis you may need to also `apt install libopenjp2-7`.

 ## Usage